-Abusers may threaten to send images, video or copies of conversations to the child or young person's friends and family unless they take part in other sexual activity.
+Abusers may threaten to send images, videos, or copies of conversations to the child or young person's friends and family unless they take part in other sexual activities.
 Images or videos may continue to be shared long after the sexual abuse has stopped.

 Children 1st on 0131 446 2300

 NSPCC 0808 800 5000